St. Andrew's School (Mauritius): History

-St Andrew's was founded by Father Alan Rogers on 8 February 1943.
+Saint Andrew's was founded by Father Alan Rogers on 8 February 1943.
 The school began with 16 boys and girls as students.
 The next year in March 1944 the school moved to St Paul's Theological College opposite the present location in Ambrose Street, Rose Hill.
 This was made possible with the help of the Theological College.

+In 1945, Alan Rogers thought that the establishment required a permanent building.
+In 1946, he left for the United Kingdom to raise the necessary funds.
+A fundraiser is also organized in Mauritius.

 In May 1946, Rogers left, for health reasons, handing over the duties of Warden to the Rev. Thomas Pritchard, B.A.
 In September 1946, the 29-year-old the Reverend Gordon Williams McAvan, A. K. C., Chaplain of Radley College, took over as Warden, while Canon Rogers remained on the staff for a term as chaplain.
 By then the school's population was around 125.
 On 15 June 1950, the St Andrew's College Foundation was established by Ordinance No.30 of 1950 on the wish of Dr the Honourable Edgar Laurent, C.M.G., M.D., Lic-ès-Sc.
 This was to enable the building of the School to be completed and to provide secondary education for Mauritian youth of both sexes.
 In 1952 the school entered its first candidates for the H.S.C. exams.